danrustia11/agriapp_iot/1_environment_setup.md

    sudo service apache2 restart                          # Restarts apache service
    ```

-   Test your installation by opening Chromium in your RPi then enter "http://localhost/adminer/".
+   Test your installation by opening your VM's web browser then enter "http://localhost/adminer/".
 It should open a page that looks like this:

    <img height="400" width="800" src="/tutorial_images/adminer.png"/>